safeerkhann/fiqa-demographic-analysis/README.md

 # FIQA-Demographic-Analysis

-## Predicting Face Image Quality Assessment (FIQA) Scores from Facial Attributes and Demographic Information
+## Predicting Face Image Quality Assessment (FIQA) Scores from Facial Attributes and Demographic Characteristics

 ### Overview

-This project investigates whether Face Image Quality Assessment (FIQA) scores can be predicted from facial attributes and demographic characteristics.
+This project investigates whether Face Image Quality Assessment (FIQA) scores can be predicted from facial attributes and demographic information.

-The analysis combines facial attribute annotations from the DiveFace dataset with quality scores generated using the CR-FIQA framework.
+The analysis combines facial attribute annotations from the DiveFace dataset with image quality scores generated using the CR-FIQA framework.
+Statistical analyses and machine learning models are used to investigate which facial and image characteristics are associated with FIQA scores and whether these relationships remain consistent across demographic groups.

-The project explores the relationship between image quality, facial characteristics, and demographic information through exploratory data analysis and machine learning.
+The complete workflow includes data preparation, exploratory analysis, predictive modeling, statistical inference, model explainability, and demographic consistency analysis.

 ---

-## Research Objective
+# Research Objectives

 The primary research question is:

-> To what extent can FIQA scores be predicted from facial attributes and demographic characteristics?
+> **To what extent can FIQA scores be predicted from facial attributes, image characteristics, and demographic information?**

-Additional objectives include:
+The project further investigates:

-- Identifying facial attributes most strongly associated with FIQA scores
+- Which facial and image characteristics are associated with FIQA scores
-- Investigating differences in FIQA score distributions across demographic groups
+- Which characteristics remain significant after adjustment for other predictors
-- Comparing machine learning models for FIQA score prediction
+- Which machine learning models best predict FIQA scores
-- Analyzing the importance of demographic and facial attributes in FIQA prediction
+- Which features are most important for nonlinear prediction
+- Whether feature–FIQA relationships remain consistent across demographic groups

 ---

+# Dataset

-## Dataset
+## DiveFace

-The project uses:
+The project uses the DiveFace dataset containing

-### DiveFace

-A large-scale facial image dataset containing:
+- facial images

-- Demographic group labels
+- demographic group labels
-- Facial attribute annotations
+- facial attribute annotations
-- Multiple identities per demographic group
+- multiple identities per demographic group

 Demographic groups: